jcvernaleo/brewing/Seasick-Brewing.md

 size scales for brewing.
 In reality there is much more of a continuum but for simplicity three scales should illustrate things well enough.

-Homebrew scale will be considered anything in the 2 to 10 gallon range.
+Homebrew scale will be considered anything in the 2 to 10 gallon range per batch.

 Microbrew is defined as anything larger than homebrew but not at an industrial scale.  (insert more accurate amount).